New reducible configurations for graph multicoloring with application to the experimental resolution of McDiarmid-Reed's Conjecture (extended version): Multicoloring triangle-free induced subgraphs of the triangular lattice

 \subsection{Possible Extensions}

-Even if we were not able to completely solve Conjecture~\ref{mcdconj}, we believe it is possible to find new $(9,4)$-reducible configurations in hexagonal graphs that can lead to a proof of the conjecture in a similar way as for proving such graphs are $(7,3)$-colorable, i.e., showing that in any hexagonal graph, there always exists one of these $(9,4)$-reducible configurations somewhere in the periphery of the graph.
-Such extended configuration can take the form of a a H-handle with paths on each of its four extremities.
-The help of a computer then become precious since the number of cases to consider to prove reducibility will increase.
+Even if we were not able to completely solve Conjecture~\ref{mcdconj} by hand, we made a progress by providing many new reducible configurations that may be used to obtain a proof of the conjecture in a similar way as for proving such graphs are $(7,3)$-colorable, i.e., showing that in any hexagonal graph, there always exists one of these $(9,4)$-reducible configurations somewhere in (the periphery of) the graph.
+Maybe these new configurations are not enough for such a proof and one will have to find other reducible configurations.
+In particular, we believe that there are many $(9,4)$-reducible configurations with a cycle and 3 or 4 paths of prescribed lengths going outside the cycle, other than the 25 configurations of Figure~\ref{fig:newhandles} but we did not try to find them exhaustively.

 Another possible direction is to restrict to subclasses of hexagonal graphs, for instance we can ask: is any hexagonal graph with odd-girth 11 $(9,4)$-colorable? or even $(11,5)$-colorable?
-We thus propose the following conjecture that generalizes Conjecture~\ref{mcdconj}: \begin{conjecture} For any $k\ge 1$, any hexagonal graph $G$ of odd-girth at least $2k+1$ is $(2k+1,k)$-colorable. \end{conjecture} The conjecture is true for $k\le 3$ and for $k=4$ for hexagonal graphs $G$ such that $\core_{\mF_{9,4}\cup \mF'_{9,4}}(G)=\emptyset$ and more generally for hexagonal graphs $G$ such that there exists a family $\mF$ for which $\core _{\mF}(G)=\emptyset$.
+We thus propose the following conjecture that generalizes Conjecture~\ref{mcdconj}: \begin{conjecture} For any $k\ge 1$, any hexagonal graph $G$ of odd-girth at least $2k+1$ is $(2k+1,k)$-colorable. \end{conjecture} The conjecture is true for $k\le 3$ and for $k=4$ for hexagonal graphs $G$ such that $\core_{\mF_{9,4}\cup \mF'_{9,4}\cup \mF''_{9,4}}(G)=\emptyset$.
+A more general (but weaker) result in this direction is the one of Klostermeyer and Zhang~\cite{KZ02} proving that any planar graph with odd girth at least $10k-7$ (and $k\ge 2$) is $(2k+1,k)$-colorable.

-The three-dimensional generalization (called cannonball graph~\cite{SZ2016}) seems also interesting.
-One question could be: is it true that any triangle-free subgraph of the 3D triangular grid is $(5,2)$-colorable?
+The three-dimensional generalization (called cannonball graph~\cite{SZ2016}) also seems interesting.
+One question could be: Is any triangle-free subgraph of the 3D triangular grid $(5,2)$-colorable?